General Advice for Brass Players

 The idea of correct sound is pretty subjective.
 What is “correct” for the lead trumpet player of a big band is very different from the sound needed by a 2nd cornet player in a brass band.
-The subject of tone in that capacity, however, is more the domain of the mouthpiece salesman than the instrumental teacher.
-A properly functioning instrument should be capable of producing a clean, well projected sound with controllable (if not perfect) intonation.
+The subject of tone in that capacity, however, is more the domain of the informed salesman than the instrumental teacher.
+A properly functioning instrument should be capable of producing a clean, well-projecting sound with perfect intonation.
 Regardless of the sound that you want, your technique dictates whether or not you are trying to produce a sound that is in alignment with or opposition to the laws of nature.

-A powerful, projected and focused sound produced in the most relaxed manner possible.
-I challenge you to find somebody who actually wants to play with a weak, veiled and spread sound that is forced out of the instrument.
+A powerful, projecting and focused sound produced in the most relaxed manner possible.
+I challenge you to find somebody who actually wants to play with a weak, dull and spread sound that is forced out of the instrument.
 Great players are often accused of “making it look easy” because they’re playing with their instrument and not against it.

 I believe that articulation is one of the most important and misunderstood aspects of brass playing.
 I talk about it a lot.
 Articulation is a big source of power in and control over your sound.
 The tongue controls the build-up of pressure inside your mouth before the air reaches your lips and should be thought of as the primary factor in tone production.
-When we think about how many other types of instrument work, there is some kind of percussive action that causes sound to start.
-Pianos contain hammers that hit the strings; guitarists pluck strings, often with a plectrum; percussionists literally hit things with sticks… Why should a brass instrument be any different?
+When we think about how many other types of instrument work, there is some kind of percussive action, or friction that causes sound to start.
+Pianos contain hammers that hit the strings; guitarists pluck strings; violinists or cellists players rub a bow against the string (friction) percussionists literally hit things with sticks… Why should a brass instrument be any different?

 I recommend a lot of staccato and marcato playing.
 This is because as well as strengthening the tongue it is great for learning efficiency and realising how little air you need to play any single note on the instrument.
 If you are playing a long string of repeated notes then you may notice the tongue acting like a valve, both starting and stopping each note.
 If you are moving the tongue too much then there will be an obvious limit to how short (staccato) you can make those notes and the speed that you can play.